-How to Become a Psychologist in Washington State [2024 Guide]
+How to Become a Psychologist in Washington State [Updated for 2025]

 To become a licensed psychologist in Washington State, one must complete a doctoral degree in psychology, obtain supervised professional experience, pass the required exams, and submit an application to the Washington State Department of Health.
 Following licensure, psychologists must continue their education to meet annual requirements and adhere to strict ethical standards.